Dimitrovska/Dragana-Ilieva/README.md

   - Completed courses in Python Basics and Math Concepts for Developers

 - **University of National and Wolrd Economy, Sofia, Bulgaria**:
-  - Graduated with a degree in Economics
+  - Graduated with a master degree in Economics

 :bank: _**Current Work Position**_
 - **Tax Department - Transfer Pricing Consultant**: